Daniel T. Goodwin Law

 What is Whiplash?

-Whiplash is often associated with car accidents, and occurs when the neck thrashes backwards and forwards forcefully at the collision.
+Whiplash is often associated with car accidents and occurs when the neck thrashes backward and forwards forcefully at the collision.

 The sudden and intense movement overstretched the muscles and tendons in the neck, causing tears and pain ranging from mild to severe.